suomitek/suomitek-appboard/docs/user/using-an-OIDC-provider.md

 - [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis): Identity Provider that can be used for AKS.
 - [Google OpenID Connect](https://developers.google.com/identity/protocols/OpenIDConnect): OAuth 2.0 for Google accounts.

-When configuring the identity provider, you will need to ensure that the redirect URL for your Kubeapps installation is configured, which is your Kubeapps URL with the absolute path '/oauth2/callback'.
-For example, if I am deploying Kubeapps with TLS on the domain my-suomitek-appboard.example.com, then the redirect URL will be `https://my-suomitek-appboard.example.com/oauth2/callback`.
+When configuring the identity provider, you will need to ensure that the redirect URL for your Suomitek-appboard installation is configured, which is your Suomitek-appboard URL with the absolute path '/oauth2/callback'.
+For example, if I am deploying Suomitek-appboard with TLS on the domain my-suomitek-appboard.example.com, then the redirect URL will be `https://my-suomitek-appboard.example.com/oauth2/callback`.

-For Kubeapps to use an Identity Provider it's necessary to configure at least the following parameters:
+For Suomitek-appboard to use an Identity Provider it's necessary to configure at least the following parameters:

 - Client ID: Client ID of the IdP.
 - Client Secret: (If configured) Secret used to validate the Client ID.